-Shrager orchestrates an annual Crohn’s and Colitis Foundation of America (CCFA) patient education conference bringing together area patients and national speakers on a variety of subjects.
+For 15 years Shrager orchestrated an annual Crohn’s and Colitis Foundation of America (CCFA) patient education conference bringing together area patients and national speakers on a variety of subjects.
 Lynda was the founder of “Breast Friends,” a self-help support group for breast cancer survivors and has mentored hundreds of patients dealing with various life threatening illnesses.
 She was also the creator of Organize Your Medical Information Month.
 A description and promo appears yearly in CHASE’S Calendar of Events.

-Lynda has presented numerous lectures and workshops in the area of breast cancer treatment, survivor issues and senior health and wellness.
+Lynda has presented numerous lectures and workshops in the area of senior health and wellness, caregiving, organizing techniques and processes, breast cancer treatment and survivor issues.
 She was the keynote speaker for the America Cancer Society Relay for Life, The New York State Nurses Association and various other community organizations and has served as a patient educator for Pfizer Pharmaceutical and the Capital District Physicians’ Health Plan Wellness Series.
 She combines organizing techniques and topical and timely health and wellness tips in an innovative approach to teach consumers methods to successfully negotiate the health care system.

 Medical advisory board of the American Cancer Society

-Daughters of Sarah Nursing Center Board of Directors
+Daughters of Sarah Housing – The Massry Residence Board of Directors

 Ask Me 3 Health Literacy Community Forum